awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam_users-manage-group.md

 # IAM: Allows Specific IAM Users to Manage a Group Programmatically and in the Console<a name="reference_policies_examples_iam_users-manage-group"></a>

 This example shows how you might create a policy that allows specific IAM users to manage the `AllUsers` group\.
 This policy also grants the necessary permissions to complete this action on the console\.
-To use this policy, replace the red italicized text in the example policy with your own information\.
+To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.

 What does this policy do?
 + The `AllowAllUsersToListAllGroups` statement allows listing all groups\.
 This is necessary for console access\.
 This permission must be in its own statement because it does not support a resource ARN\.
 Instead the permissions specify `"Resource" : "*"`\.